 This application of a higher limonite cut-off value of 200ppm is consistent with the PEA assumptions on initial production from the top layer limonite resource.
 The results presentation is also consistent with the company focus on an initial pit configuration in a higher grade zone of resource.
-The area of this recent drill result corresponds to the area delineated by the 20 year PEA operating area, although it also expands somewhat beyond that area.
+The area of this recent drill result corresponds to the area delineated by the 20 year PEA operating area, and in fact expands beyond that area.